AntonelloDN/ShrimpGIS/README.md

 * Extraction of fields.
 * Transformation of points, surface/breps, curves into Geojson entities.
 * Transformation of Geojson entities into points, surface/breps, curves.
+* Merge Multiple geojson in to one geojson
 * Write Esri ASCII Raster file.
 ## Limits v.1.0.3:
 * Rhino document has to be in meter